JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 # Requirements and Installation:

-WoDone is divident into several microservices.
-Therefore one can use docker compose for the buildup.
-Because WoDone needs to access your GPU, we need at least **docker-compose v1.28.0+** and
+WoDone is divided into several microservices.
+Therefore, docker-compose is used to build the application.
+Because WoDone needs to access your GPU, you need at least **docker-compose v1.28.0+** and
-**cuda drivers** of some sort (depends on your host system).
+**cuda drivers** of some sort (depending on your host system).

 We do highly recommend at least a Nvidia RTX 2060 (desktop) GPU to use WoDone.